zzztx/EX280v46/README.md

 	- Manually control the number of cluster workers
 	- Automatically scale the number of cluster workers

+Mem:
+- Identity Provider
+- Access to project using RBAC
+- ResourceQuota
+- LimitRange for project
+- Secret as Environment Viable
+- Manual scale and autoscaling with cpu/mem limit
+- Route and Secure Route
+- SCC
+- User and Group
+- Taint and Toleration
+- Node selector

+*  Describe the Red Hat OpenShift Container Platform cluster installation and update processes
+*  Troubleshoot application deployments
+*  Configure authentication using local users
+*  Control access to projects using role-based access control (RBAC)
+*  Expose applications to clients external to the cluster using TLS encryption
+*  Configure network isolation between services and applications using network policies
+*  Configure network isolation between services and applications using network policies
+*  Configure application scheduling using labels and selectors
+*  Limit compute resource usage of applications with resource limits and quotas
+*  Manage a cluster and deployed applications with the Web Console
+*  Install Kubernetes Operators with the Web Console

 ## Manage OpenShift Container Platform

 Executing troubleshooting commands: